Syllabus for

 Graduate Students: Students taking this course for graduate credit grouped together and their projects graded on a more difficult scale.
 In particular, a higher level of difficulty and finish are expected.
 Examinations are also graded on a separate, more difficult scale.
 In addition, on some assignments, work that would be "extra credit" for undergraduates is instead required for graduate students.

-Tardiness Policy: Programming and other homework assignments will be due at the beginning of class.
+Tardiness Policy: If not otherwise stipulated in Canvas, programming and other homework assignments will be due at the beginning of class.
 After that, assignments will be accepted through the start of the next scheduled class, but will suffer a full grade penalty.
 E.g., if a late programming assignment is worthy of an 'A', I will mark it a 'B'.
 Assignments more than one class late will not be accepted, and will receive a grade of 'F'.

 Announcements and Canvas: